Chadtao206/unit-4-review/README.md

 #### [querySelectorAll](https://www.w3schools.com/jsref/met_document_queryselectorall.asp)
 ```
-document.querySelectorAll("div") - Selects ALL <div> elements on the page, returns them in a node list (indexed/iterable like an array, but without array methods)
+document.querySelectorAll("div") - Selects ALL <div> elements on the page,
+returns them in a node list (indexed/iterable like an array, but without array methods)

-document.querySelectorAll(".foo") - Selects All elements with the class name 'foo' on the page, returns them in a node list also
+document.querySelectorAll(".foo") - Selects All elements with the class name 'foo' on the page,
+returns them in a node list also
 ```

 #### [getElementById](https://www.w3schools.com/jsref/met_document_getelementbyid.asp)
 ```
-document.getElementById("bar") - equivalent to document.querySelector("#bar") - Selects the first element with the id 'bar' on the page
+document.getElementById("bar") - equivalent to document.querySelector("#bar"),
+Selects the first element with the id 'bar' on the page
 ```

 #### [getElementsByClassName](https://www.w3schools.com/jsref/met_document_getelementsbyclassname.asp)
 ```
-document.getElementsByClassName("foo") - equivalent to document.querySelectorAll(".foo") - Selects All elements with the class name 'foo' on the page, returns them in a node list also
+document.getElementsByClassName("foo") - equivalent to document.querySelectorAll(".foo"),
+Selects All elements with the class name 'foo' on the page, returns them in a node list also
 ```

 #### A couple more that you can explore